AgyeyaMishra/fake-news-detection-using-machine-learning/README.md

 Some of the major problems related to fake news that are generally faced by people are:

 1. By clicking on a clickbait, users are led to a page that contains false information.
-2. Fake news influences people’s perception.
+2. Fake news influences people’s perceptions.
-3. The risk of fake news has become a global problem that even major tech companies like Facebook and google are struggling to solve.
+3. The risk of fake news has become a global problem that even major tech companies like Facebook and Google are struggling to solve.
 It can be difficult to determine whether a text is factual without additional context and human judgement.

 ---

 # Purpose

-- This project aims to develop a method for detecting and classifying the news stories using ```Natural Language Processing```.
+- This project aims to develop a method for detecting and classifying news stories using ```Natural Language Processing```.
 - The main goal is to identify fake news, which is a classic text classification issue.
 - We gathered our data, pre-processed the text, and translated our articles into supervised model features.
 - Our goal is to develop a model that classifies a given news article as either fake or true.